-Cleavers: a gentle, non-irritating diuretic and lymphatic cleanser
+Cleavers: A gentle, non-irritating diuretic and lymphatic cleanser

 Back in the early 90s, I worked with a mother and her young son.
 He had a bladder problem where the bladder muscle was overly thick and it was causing him problems with urination.
 He needed surgery to correct the problem, but he needed to wait a while before the surgery could be safely performed.
 He needed help with urinating, but couldn’t use most diuretics because they overstimulated the already enlarged bladder.